Projects

 Incendia was instructed as an independent Fire Engineering Consultant and with our extensive knowledge and experience of sprinkler systems to carry out a full and thorough inspection of the completed installation as a final inspection of the works prior to the “Sprinkler Replacement Project” completion and handover to the client

-The inspection was carried out to confirm the correct selection, replacement and installation of the sprinklers, CPVC fittings and equipment and to verify to the client the level of workmanship by the installing contractor.
+The inspection was carried out to confirm the correct selection, replacement and installation of the sprinklers, CPVC fittings and equipment and to verify to the client the level of workmanship by the installing contractor and included in full technical report with corrective actions.

 Gatwick Airport, UK